 Mechanical engineering careers in consulting

-More experienced mechanical engineers may choose to pursue consulting roles, working either as part of a consultancy or as an independent contractor.
-This means the opportunity to work on a variety of different projects at different types of organization, providing expert advice, and perhaps also taking on project management duties.
+More experienced mechanical engineers seeking mechanical engineering jobs may choose to pursue consulting roles, working either as part of a consultancy or as an independent contractor.
+This could open up the opportunity to work on a variety of different projects at different types of organisations, providing expert advice, and perhaps also taking on project management duties.

-Other sectors offering lots of roles for mechanical engineers include pharmaceuticals, marine transportation, electronics, construction, new materials development, energy, chemicals and a wide range of manufacturing sectors.
+Other sectors offering lots of mechanical engineering jobs include pharmaceuticals, marine transportation, electronics, construction, new materials development, energy, chemicals and a wide range of manufacturing sectors.
 Meanwhile some mechanical engineering graduates will choose to apply their mechanical engineering skills within less closely related careers.
 The strong mathematics, technical, analytical and problem-solving skills acquired during a mechanical engineering degree are good preparation for roles in everything from IT support to financial consultancy.